Electrical and Computer Systems Engineering

 UVP4

-Our electrical and computer systems engineering (ECSE) course is a unique blend of electronics, computer systems, electrical power and telecommunications engineering.
+Our Electrical and Computer Systems Engineering (ECSE) course offers a unique blend of electronics, computer systems, electrical power, and telecommunications engineering.

-In the third-year capstone unit, you will design and build a robot to solve a challenging engineering problem through the integration of knowledge in electronics, electro-mechanical systems, and microcontroller programming.
+In the capstone unit, you will design and build a robot to solve a challenging engineering problem by integrating knowledge in electronics, electromechanical systems, and microcontroller programming.

-We have four specialised labs - Deep Learning Lab, IOT (Internet of Things) Lab, Intelligent Lighting Lab, and Micro and Nano Devices Lab - to support research and final year projects.
+We offer three specialised laboratories, the Internet of Things (IoT) Lab, Intelligent Lighting Lab, and Micro and Nano Devices Lab, to support research and final-year projects.

-As an ECSE graduate, you are well-equipped to develop the next-generation communication technologies, new electronic sensors and devices, and smart solutions to improve, for example, manufacturing, transportation and healthcare using IOT.
-You could even help build a smart city that is lit by intelligent lights and powered by a smart grid.
+As an ECSE graduate, you will be well equipped to develop next-generation communication technologies, advanced electronic sensors and devices, and smart solutions to improve areas such as semiconductor, manufacturing, transportation, and healthcare using Artificial Intelligence and Internet of Things.
+You may even contribute to building smart cities powered by intelligent lighting systems and smart grids.

-With their diverse skills, ECSE graduates work in a wide range of industries, including the fast-changing high-tech industries.
-They are well sought after by multinational companies, and some have been offered jobs even before they complete their degree.
+With their diverse skill sets, ECSE graduates work across a wide range of industries, particularly in fast-evolving high-tech sectors.
+They are highly sought after by multinational companies, with some securing employment even before completing their degrees.

 Monash Graduate Attributes